Palantir555/palantir555.github.io/_posts/2016-06-08-reversing-huawei-4-dumping-flash.md

 the specific pieces of data we were interested in, or observe the resources used by each process.
 On the other hand, they had some serious limitations;
 we didn't have access to ALL the data, and we had to deal with very minimal tools...
-And what if you had not been able to find a serial port on the PCB?
+And what if we had not been able to find a serial port on the PCB?
 What if we had but it didn't use default credentials?

 In this post we're gonna get the data straight from the source, sacrificing